 and a large roof garden on top of the podium.

-The 76-story main tower anchors the development’s southeast
+The 77-story main tower anchors the development’s southeast

-corner at State and Superior streets and will contain 276 apartments and 77 condominiums.
+corner at State and Superior streets and contains 276 apartments and 77 condominiums.

 Set back approximately 45 feet along its eastern side, the tower design creates